Welcome to my personal page, focused on my activities, my scientific and popular papers and on the vision I have for wildlife conservation.

 In the last decades I spent much of my time in studying the astonishing herpetofauna of Madagascar, a country that is extraordinarily rich in amphibian species (more than 300 currently known, and about around the same number of still undescribed candidate species), but that is also also dramatically fragile and very delicate.

-For this, my first objective is to build an action plan that could be used by Malagasy authorities to conserve their unique herpetofauna.
-This is my goal, and I hope to be not only a dream, but a real opportunity.
+For this, my first objective was to build an action plan that could be used by Malagasy authorities to conserve their unique herpetofauna.
+This was my goal (see here if you are interested to read the New Sahonagasy Action Plan), and I hope to be not only a dream, but a real opportunity.
 At the same time, I am also extremely fascinated by the interactions between the natural world and the humans.
 Studying nature within a wonderful country like Madagascar led me to consider useless any conservation action that is separate from an approach to human development.

 A video about the study conducted some years ago in the Isalo National Park, Madagascar, on the rainbow toad, Scaphiophryne gottlebei.